 - Go to Timecode source –set to generate.

-- Go to time display set to default/24 (if you do change, make sure it matches your sequence settings or your time will be off)
+- Go to time display set to default which in my case is 24. (if you do change, make sure it matches your sequence settings or your time will be off)

 - We only want to see minutes and seconds

-- Create mask on time code and position OR
+- Create mask on time code and use it to cut the sides off OR

-- Search for crop effect and drag over, adjust left crop to 44.5 and right 44.7 (or whichever values crop what you want
+- Search for crop effect and drag over, adjust left crop to and right crop to cut the right and left side off.

 - Now we need to reverse the timer to make it a countdown.

-- To adjust the color of text –go to effects, click on tint, drag it onto sequence, then you will be able to change color
+- To adjust the color of text –go to effects, click on tint, drag it onto the nested sequence, then you will be able to change color

 - If you’d like to adjust the time (where it starts) drag footage out longer, or use the offset in the timecode.